regl-project/regl/README.md

 # regl

-This repo is an attempt at building some new functional abstractions for working with WebGL.
-It is still pretty experimental right now, so expect things to change a lot in the near future.
-If you want to know more about why I am writing this thing, take a look at the [rationale](RATIONALE.md).
+This repo is an attempt at building new functional abstractions for working with WebGL.
+It is still pretty experimental right now, so expect things to change a lot in the near future!
+If you want to know more about why I am writing this thing and why it looks the way it does, take a look at the [rationale](RATIONALE.md).

+`regl` offers the following advantages over raw WebGL code:

+* **Less state** Draw commands in regl are self contained, so you don't have to worry about some other weird subroutine breaking your rendering code
+* **No `bind()`** In regl, shaders, buffers, textures and fbos are specified declaratively, so there is no need to ever
+* **Less verbose**
+* **Fewer silent failure** If you pass incorrect parameters to some WebGL method, the default behavior is to set an error code and continue on.
+Because `regl` commands have more structure, we can do more validation up front without the run time performance cost.
+* **Sane defaults** Many WebGL APIs have redundant or outright broken parameters (for example `border` in `gl.texImage2D` or `transpose` in `gl.uniformMatrix4fv`). `regl` wraps these APIs in such a way that you will never have to see this mess.
+* **More consistent API**

 ## Simple example

+In `regl`, there are two fundamental abstractions, **resources** and **commands**:

+* A **resource** is a handle to a GPU resident object, like a texture, FBO or buffer.
-In `regl`, the basic unit of functionality is a **command**.
-A command is a complete representation of the WebGL state required to perform some draw call.
+* A **command** is a complete representation of the WebGL state required to perform some draw call.

 To define a command you specify a mixture of static and dynamic data for the object.
 Once this is done, `regl` takes this description and then compiles it into optimized JavaScript code.
 For example, here is a simple `regl` program to draw a colored triangle:

 ```JavaScript
 const regl = require('regl')()